 They usually have a range of products that are quite rare.
 The rarity of these products makes them sell fast.
-Since they always post newly available items, you should follow them on social media to get some updates, and when you see something you like, make sure you buy it at that moment because a lot of people may be interested in that product.
+Since a vintage store always posts newly available items, you should follow them on social media for updates.
+When you see something you like, make sure you buy it at that moment because many people may be interested in that product.

-Buying a product that will serve its purpose for a long time is more sustainable than one that you may need to change now and then.
-Items that last well enough for the owners to resell are often made using high-quality materials.
-With second-hand items, you can ditch the easy-to-break, mass-produced, low-quality stuff we often see in stores.
+You can ditch the easy-to-break, mass-produced, low-quality stuff we often see in stores with second-hand items.
 Let us take suitcases, for instance.
 Some of us may have seen those of our parents and grandparents.
-These suitcases were constructed with durable and quality products, and that is why they lasted long enough for us and even our kids to see.
+These suitcases were constructed with durable and quality products, lasting long enough for us and even our kids to see.

-Beyond quality and durability, buying second-hand means that you're playing your part to reduce waste.
+Beyond quality and durability, buying second-hand means you're playing your part in reducing waste.
 When you buy second-hand, you maximize the resources taken from the Earth and deviate from the throwaway culture.

 Yan, R.-N., Bae, S.Y. and Xu, H. (2015), Second-hand clothing shopping among college students: the role of psychographic characteristics, Young Consumers, Vol. 16 No. 1, pp. 85-98. https://doi.org/10.1108/YC-02-2014-00429